 Ensure Caseflow, a set of web-based tools to manage Veteran appeals, could meet the new requirements of the Appeals Modernization Act (AMA).

-For the past 40 years, veterans’ appeals for benefits and services had been handled by an outdated system called VACOLS (Veterans Appeals Control and Location System).
-Because of VACOLS, veterans sometimes waited up to ten years for decisions on their appeals, postponing critical mental, medical or dental care.
+For the past 40 years, veterans’ appeals for benefits and services had been handled in part by a system called VACOLS (Veterans Appeals Control and Location System).
+Veterans sometimes waited up to ten years for decisions on their appeals, postponing critical mental, medical or dental care.
+The Appeals Modernization Act of 2017 aimed to shrink that wait time dramatically, and the Board of Veteran Appeals needed new tools to help.

 What we built